drewstephensdesigns/drewstephensdesigns/README.md

 ### Hi There 👋 I'm Drew!

-I'm passionate about self-teaching android development and working on apps in my free time!
+I'm passionate about learning android development and working on apps in my free time!
 At work, I'm an aircraft mechanic on the Lockheed Martin C-130J for the U.S Air Force <br />
-I'm also a dad of 4 awesome kids!
-My life is full of adventure and making the best of it
+I'm also a superhero dad to 4 amazing kids and my wife Rebecca. <br />
+My life is full of adventure and making the best of it!

 - 🌐 Website Under Construction!
 For now, check out my projects here on Github
 - 🐦 Me on [Twitter](https://twitter.com/coding_drew).